-The ubiquity of the Internet has certainly been a key factor in the rise of distance education.
-Web-based classes especially occupy a special niche as their growth has been a result of this spread of the Internet.
-In this chapter, we review cases of instruction for two groups of students, those enrolled in a Web-based class vs. those receiving traditional classroom instructions.
+The ubiquity of the internet has certainly been a key factor in the rise of distance education.
+Web-based classes especially occupy a special niche as their growth has been a result of this spread of the internet.
+In this paper, we review cases of instruction for two groups of students, those enrolled in a web-based class versus those receiving traditional classroom instructions.
 We propose a framework for studying distance education.
-We argue that the education environment, whether it is Web based or classroom, will govern how a course is to be designed, and that course design is a critical factor in the overall determinant of student satisfaction level.
+We argue that the education environment, whether it is web-based or classroom, will govern how a course is to be designed, and that course design is a critical factor in the overall determinant of student satisfaction level.
 The primary intent in proposing such a framework is to force us to have a deeper thinking about the overall problem setting.
-That is, we need first to identify the key structural components leading to satisfaction and how those components are interconnected.
+That is, we need to first identify the key structural components leading to satisfaction, and how those components are interconnected.
 Then, after empirical findings are gathered from students, we can be in a better position to pinpoint the potential factors of student satisfaction.

-The rest of the chapter is organized as follows.
+The rest of the paper is organized as follows.
 The next section discusses our framework linking the learning environment and course design to student satisfaction.
 This is followed by a description and design of the undergraduate course that we use to study and illustrate our findings.
-The undergraduate course, Business Statistics, displays many characteristics to be successfully administered as a Web class.
-In addition to discussing course structure in this section, we also present the tools and techniques specifically developed for the Web-based class.
+The undergraduate course, Business Statistics, displays many characteristics to be successfully administered as a web class.
+In addition to discussing course structure in this section, we also present the tools and techniques specifically developed for the web-based class.
 Then, we present our results, followed by the Conclusion section.

-A Framework
+A FRAMEWORK

-From the learning environment to course design and delivery, Web- and classroombased education provide faculty and students with different challenges.
+From the learning environment to course design and delivery, web and classroom-based education provide faculty and students with different challenges.
 Figure 1 describes a framework that relates these challenges to student satisfaction in our study.
-To be effective, an educator must first have a clear understanding of the differences between the Web- and classroom-based learning environments.
+To be effective, an educator must first have a clear understanding of the differences between the web and classroom-based learning environments.
 Courses must then be selected and designed to suit the learning environment.
-Student satisfaction is thus largely the result of the implementation of the course design.
-This in turn leads to a better understanding of the learning environments and hopefully to improved course offerings.
+Student satisfaction is then largely the result of the implementation of the course design.
+This in turn leads to a better understanding of the learning environments, and hopefully to improved course offerings.